Cost-Saving Ideas: How to Reduce Energy Costs

 Use Less Energy

-- Appoint an Energy Manager and develop an overall energy management program to optimize energy use, including provisions for making your facilities more energy efficient as part of any future upgrades, maintenance or new designs.
+- Appoint an Energy Manager and develop an overall energy management program to optimize current and future energy use.

-- Turn off lights when not in use or install timers or motion sensors in low-traffic areas.
+- Install light timers or motion sensors in low-traffic areas.

 - Replace incandescent bulbs with compact fluorescent bulbs to reduce lighting energy use by 75 percent.